ペ・ヒョンジン国民の力議員

 Will a teacher who murders an elementary school student receive a 1 million won pension per month? ...
 People's Power lawmaker Bae Hyun Jin proposes a law to strip him of his pension = South Korea

-Bae Hyun-jin, a lawmaker from the People's Power Party, has proposed restricting pensions for public servants who commit serious crimes in the wake of the "Hanuri Incident," in which a teacher killed a student at an elementary school in Daejeon.
+Bae Hyun-jin, a lawmaker from the People's Power Party, has proposed restricting pensions for public officials who commit serious crimes in the wake of the "Hanuri Incident," in which a teacher killed a student at an elementary school in Daejeon.

 A bill to amend the Public Servant Pension Law was proposed.
 The gist of the bill is that public servants who have been sentenced to three years or more in prison for serious crimes such as murder, robbery, and rape will not be able to receive pensions.
+However,

 2025/02/26 20:42 KST